nxworries/CE-Project/README.md

 1. LISA_Project2.rmd contains much of the code (done in R) to complete this project

-The data is ommitted since I don't have permission to share it publicly
+The data and final architecture have been ommitted since I don't have permission to share them publicly